 Interrogate SNPs and other variants across the entire genome to obtain the most comprehensive view of genomic variation.Learn More

-Focus on specific regions of the genome or perform studies on regions or organisms for which standard products are not available.Learn More
+Perform studies on genome regions or organisms of interest for which standard products are not available.Learn More

 Detect DNA copy number changes, as well as aberrant chromosome amplifications and deletions, relative to a reference genome.Learn More

 Enhance the value of crops and herds with screening and discovery tools that aid in breeding decisions.
 Learn more about plant and animal genotyping.

-Analyze germline mutations that predispose individuals to cancer using microarrays and next-generation sequencing.
+Analyze germline mutations that predispose individuals to cancer using microarrays and NGS.
 Learn more about cancer germline mutation analysis.